 "These four days have been an amazing journey.
 I've learnt so much from my peers and mentors and I have a deeper understanding of what leadership really is."

-After your application has been accepted, you will join the Massive Online Innovation Community (MOIC).
-The MOIC is an online alumni community that allows you to make connections with students from across the world, to develop your ideas, to consult, collaborate and drive innovative solutions to real-world challenges.
-The MOIC also contains articles, videos and blogs, as well as activities to reflect on your leadership learning before, during and after the programme days.
+After your application has been accepted, you will join the 360 online portal.
+The 360 portal is an online community that allows you to make connections with students from across the world, to develop your ideas, to consult, collaborate and drive innovative solutions to real-world challenges.
+The portal also contains articles, videos and blogs, as well as activities to reflect on your leadership learning before, during and after the programme days.